dev2lead/uppersafe-osfw/README.md

 ### DNS service

-To enable the secure DNS service, simply create a symbolic link of the `unbound.conf` file to the unbound configuration directory with the following command:
+To enable the secure DNS service, simply create a symbolic link of the `unbound.conf` file to the Unbound configuration directory with the following command:

     ln -s "$PWD/assets/unbound.conf" /etc/unbound/unbound.conf.d/osfw.conf